OWASP/owasp.github.io/pages/supporters/packages.md

 ### What are Regional Corporate Supporters?

 One of OWASP's core values, which drives our mission, is that "anyone around the world is encouraged to participate in the OWASP community."
-The financial burden of standard Corporate Membership pricing in countries with emerging or developing economies can be a barrier to participation.
-OWASP offers affordable Regional Corporate Memberships to companies headquartered in emerging and developing economies.
+The financial burden of standard Corporate Supporter pricing in countries with emerging or developing economies can be a barrier to participation.
+OWASP offers affordable Regional Corporate Supporter rates for companies headquartered in emerging and developing economies.

-Companies whose headquarters are based in [these locations](https://owasp.org/membership/discounts/) are eligible for discounted corporate membership.
+Companies whose headquarters are based in [these locations](https://owasp.org/membership/discounts/) are eligible for discounted corporate supporter packages.

-The OWASP Foundation may grant Regional Corporate Membership at its sole discretion after obtaining additional information.
+The OWASP Foundation may grant a Regional Corporate Supporter at its sole discretion after obtaining additional information.

 ### What are Start-up Corporate Supporters?